josemalonsom/ifx4dd/README.md

 ###Creating a connection with a URL###

-Since DBAL 2.5 it is possible to use a URL for create the connection:
+Since DBAL 2.5 it is possible to use a URL to create the connection:

 ```php
     <?php